AliaksandrTsimokhau/aws-mentoring/materials/07_functions_and_api_gateway/Readme.md

 6) **Designed for Developers**.
 API Gateway allows you to quickly create APIs and assign static content for their responses to reduce cross-team development effort and time-to-market for your applications.
 Teams who depend on your APIs can begin development while you build your backend processes.

 7) **Real-Time Two-Way Communication**.
 Build real-time two-way communication applications such as chat apps, streaming dashboards, and notifications without having to run or manage any servers.
 API Gateway maintains a persistent connection between connected users and enables message transfer between them.

+8) **Route53 integration** You can create Route 53 alias record that routes traffic to the regional or Edge-optimized API endpoint.

 ### Limits: